Diyi2020/Diyi2020.github.io/_pages/about.md

 I am interested in Computational and Applied Mathematics and would like to actively explore applications involved in Quantum.
 Currently as a third year Math PhD Candidate, I am honored to be advised by Prof Luskin at University of Minnesota, Twin Cites.
 Most of my interests toward mathematics lie within applying modern analysis and probability theory to Numerical Analysis, Multi-Scale analysis and computation, Machine Learning.
 Recently, I am mainly working on the scientific machine learning for 2D Material and MCMC on NISQ Quantum Devices.

-Actively looking for reading group, discussion or possible collaboration on
+Always looking for reading group, discussion or possible collaboration on interesting topics

--Tensor Networks, Variational Method for Quantum(VQE,etc) and Open Quantum System.
--Quantum Many Body Theory, Correlated Physics, Phonon-electron coupling, Hydrodynamics relevant to tBLG